 - (1) RSUs are granted with performance, share price and time vesting criteria.
 The valuation of RSUs reflects the value on the date of grant.
-Certain portions of option-based compensation were granted subsequent to December 31, 2019 (on April 24, 2020) in respect of 2019, as further discussed under "2019 Compensation Grants", above. - (2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
+Certain portions of option-based compensation were granted on April 24, 2020 in respect of 2019, as further discussed under "2020 Compensation Grants", above. - (2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
+For 2020, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.71%, no dividend yield, expected life of 5 years and an expected price volatility of 77.63%.
 For 2019, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.71%, no dividend yield, expected life of 5 years and an expected price volatility of 77.63%.
-For 2018, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.97%, no dividend yield, expected life of 5 years and an expected price volatility of 77.63%.
 For 2018, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.97%, no dividend yield, expected life of 5 years and an expected price volatility of 77.92%.
-For 2017, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.16%, no dividend yield, expected life of 5 years and an expected price volatility of 79.83%.
 The calculation of fair market value is based on the Black-Scholes pricing model, selected as it is widely used in estimating option-based compensation values by Canadian public companies.
 The Black-Scholes model is a pricing model, which may or may not reflect the annual value of the options.
-The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise. - (3) As discussed above, Mr. Cahill's Base Salary for 2019 was \$300,000, with \$100,000 of such salary issued quarterly in the form of RSUs vesting on January 1st of the second calendar year after the date of grant.
-The RSU component of Base Salary is reflected in Share Based Awards. - (4) Ms. Ladd-Kruger joined the Corporation as Chief Financial Officer and Vice President Corporate Development on June 26, 2019, and received 200,000 RSUs and 175,000 Stock Options in connection with her appointment. - (5) Mr. Dhadwar ceased to be Chief Financial Officer of the Corporation effective May 17, 2019.
-"All Other Compensation" includes salary continuance relating to his departure from the Corporation. - (6) Mr. Locatelli ceased to be VP Special Projects of the Corporation effective October 31, 2019.
+The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise. - (3) As discussed above, Mr. Cahill's Base Salary increased from \$300,000 to \$350,000 effective July 1, 2020, with \$100,000 of such salary issued quarterly in the form of RSUs vesting on January 1st of the second calendar year after the date of grant.
+The RSU component of Base Salary is reflected in Share-Based Awards. - (4) Mr. Colas joined the Corporation as Chief Financial Officer on October 19, 2020 and received 30,000 RSUs and 30,000 Stock Options in connection with his appointment. - (5) Ms. Ladd-Kruger joined the Corporation as Chief Financial Officer & Vice President Corporate Development on June 26, 2019 and received 40,000 RSUs and 35,000 Stock Options (adjusted for the Consolidation) in connection with her appointment.
+Ms. Ladd-Kruger